krenalis/krenalis/doc/src/exporting.md

 * `"7315ad40-fbe9-4ae3-80eb-6fd06f22f1fd"`
 * `"7315ad40-fbe9-4ae3-80eb-6fd06f22f1fd"`

-And this determines the fact that, in the example, the Chichi user matches with the user on the app.
+And this determines the fact that, in the example, the Meergo user matches with the user on the app.

 ## Exporting Users To Databases